hammerheim-game/hammerheim-rules/6-optional-rules.md

 any other building.
 6 A fun read, but nothing else happens (Veskit was here!).

-33 Thick Fog
+33 Energizing Winds
-PLACEHOLDER
+Like a bizarre green version of cocaine the saturation of Wyrdstone dust in the air brings a rush of energy and seemingly endless stamina to the warband members.
+In the encountering player's turn roll a D3, all characters' base movement for all warbands is increased by that amount for that round turn.
+The winds last for D3 turns.

-34 Hands of Stone
+34 Light as a Feather
-PLACEHOLDER
+Gravity has not been acting the same recently in this particular area of Mordheim.
+For the rest of the game all climbing tests and diving charges may be rerolled if unsuccessful, and all falling damage is taken at half strength (rounding up).

 35 Dog Pack
 Recent events in Mordheim have caused many of the city’s dogs to suddenly find themselves without homes.
-Groups of these animals have turned feral and formed into hunting packs.
+Groups of these animalsSt have turned feral and formed into hunting packs.
 The warbands have been discovered by one such (very hungry) pack.
 The pack consists of 2D3 wild dogs (use the Hunting Dog stats from the Witch Hunter